 Common Wealth Seed Growers received a SARE grant for winter squash research, selection and breeding work in 2016.
-More information and data coming soon.
-The final report will be posted in March.
+Read the final report here: https://projects.sare.org/project-reports/fs16-291/

 Here is a slide show about the project that Edmund Frost presented at the Virginia Association for Biological Farming 2017 conference: VABF Squash Tasting 1

 CWSG did not receive any grant funding in 2015, so there was only one unfunded gourd trial due to lack of financing.
 We have discontinued a few varieties and added new ones in as a result of the 2015 gourd trial.
 See more results here:2015 Gourd Trial

 Twin Oaks Seed Farm received a $10,000 SARE producer grant for the 2014 growing season to identify downy mildew cucumber, melon and winter squash varieties.
 The primary goals were to evaluate resistance to Cucurbit Downy Mildew, and to identify resistant seedstocks.
 Eating quality and productivity were also evaluated.
 Downy Mildew has been the number one limiting factor in cucurbit production at Twin Oaks Seed Farm, affecting seed crops as well as market crops of cucumber, squash, melon, gourd and watermelon.
 Twin Oaks Seed Farm wanted to find varieties that will do better, and to share the results.
 Some of the varieties identified will be useful as is, and some will be useful in future breeding projects.